TLBdev/Sprint-Challenge--Advanced-CSS/ReADME.md

 1. What is the difference between an adaptive website and a fully responsive website?

-An adaptive website uses responsive units to change it's size to fit the screen you are viewing it on.
+An adaptive website uses media queries to change it's size to fit the screen you are viewing it on at set intervals.
 A fully responsive website uses both responsive units and media queries to change the style of the page to provide a better experiance to the end user on any screen size.

 2. Describe what it means to be mobile first vs desktop first.